yeojz/otplib/README.md

 ```

 You can find these files in `node_modules/otplib/dist` after you install.

-Alternatively, you can get the latest [here](https://github.com/yeojz/otplib/tree/gh-pages/browser).
+Alternatively, you can get the latest [here](https://github.com/yeojz/otplib/tree/gh-pages/lib).

-## Advanced Usage

-By default, classes are provided to wrap functionalities and methods into logical groups.
-However, they are ultimately just syntax-sugar to the underlying functional steps in OTP generation.

-If you prefer a more functional approach compared to classes, you may import them
-from their respective folders.

--   `functions` can be found in `otplib/core/<FILENAME>`
--   `classes` can be found in `otplib/classes/<FILENAME>`
--   `utils` can be found in `otplib/utils/<FILENAME>`

-For more information about the methods and available files, check out the [documentation](https://yeojz.github.io/otplib/docs).
+For a live example, the [project site][project-web] has been built using `otplib.js`.
+The source code can be found [here](https://github.com/yeojz/otplib/tree/master/site).

 ## Google Authenticator